 Myth 3: Side Stitches Are Because You’re Out of Shape

-A side stitch can certainly be caused by shallow breathing which means you’re not getting enough oxygen to the muscles resulting in muscle cramps.
 However, it can also be a result of eating a large meal prior to your run which means the body is busy trying to digest food and pressing against the diaphragm.

 It can also result from a sudden spike in blood sugar from that gel or super sugary drink you think you need….but don’t.
-It slows the stomach from emptying causing a bloated feeling and thus shrink the space around your diaphragm causing the painful side stitch.
+It slows the stomach from emptying causing a bloated feeling after running and thus shrink the space around your diaphragm causing the painful side stitch.

-Dr Darren Morton as done extensive studies on this and the short story is a side stitch is “an irritation of the membrane lining the abdominal cavity and that what (and when) you eat and drink before you get active can raise or lower the odds of having one.”
+Dr Darren Morton has done extensive studies on this and the short story is a side stitch is “an irritation of the membrane lining the abdominal cavity and that what (and when) you eat and drink before you get active can raise or lower the odds of having one.”

-Thanks to Born to Run, barefoot and minimalist shoes became a new trend as runners are always ready to try the next for injury prevention.
 The concept behind the barefoot style of running is that without the traditional cushioned shoe, the body naturally lands with the foot under the hip preventing over striding and softening the landing.

-At first glance this makes sense.
 But the years that followed showed a sharp increase in runners with shin splints, ankle injuries and a whole lot more because simply reducing your shoe size isn’t the only thing required to improve your running form.
-Checkout these 4 simple form tips >>

 The American College of Sports Medicine also released a new study showing that changing stride may reduce knee impact, but create stress in other areas such as the foot and ankle.
 Runners who change their stride without understanding the way it will affect their muscle usage are likely to create new injuries.